franckess/genai-doc-search/README.md

 To set up Amplify Hosting:

-1. Fork this GitHub repository and take note of your repository URL, for example `https://github.com/user/serverless-pdf-chat/`.
+1. Fork this GitHub repository and take note of your repository URL, for example `https://github.com/user/serverless-doc-chatai/`.
 1. Create a GitHub fine-grained access token for the new repository by following [this guide](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html).
 For the **Repository permissions**, select **Read and write** for **Content** and **Webhooks**.
-1. Create a new secret called `serverless-pdf-chat-github-token` in AWS Secrets Manager and input your fine-grained access token as plaintext.
+1. Create a new secret called `serverless-doc-chatai-github-token` in AWS Secrets Manager and input your fine-grained access token as plaintext.
 Select the **Plaintext** tab and confirm your secret looks like this:

    ```json
    github_pat_T2wyo------------------------------------------------------------------------rs0Pp